-Carthage Magazine is Tunisia’s premier English-speaking Magazine.
+Carthage Magazine is Tunisia’s premier English-speaking publication.
 As such, it’s part of a vanishing breed: A general-interest magazine.
 Our journalism includes pieces about food, history, arts, culture, environment, lifestyle and technology, but also about dining, travel, and parenting.
 We publish long, deeply reported profiles, and pieces of narrative journalism.
 But we also run trend pieces and photo essays.
 The one common denominator is that our stories are about the place we live—how Tunisia works, or how to get the most out of Tunisia.

 As a Magazine with a relatively small staff, mostly run by volunteers, we publish a lot of work by freelancers.
 Many of these stories are by people who have longstanding relationships with editors here.
 But some of them originate with pitches that come in out of the blue.
 Below are some ways to make those pitches sing.